Crescent24/hello-world/README.md

 Hello!
 Welcome to coding.I'm a new beginner.
-May tne force be with you.
+May the force be with you.